Art-Chen/HyperPods/README.md

 `AAP` is a protocol made by **Apple Inc.** and used to communicate with AirPods.

 Express my gratitude to the following projects:
-* [aln](https://github.com/kavishdevar/aln): AAP Definition and many awesome functionalities.
+* [LibrePods](https://github.com/kavishdevar/librepods): AAP Definition and many awesome functionalities.

+## Note

+If you need more features or you're not a HyperOS user, please consider using [LibrePods](https://github.com/kavishdevar/librepods).

+LibrePods for HyperOS user enhancement is planed because they implemented most of all the features.
+Cheers.

 ## License